Need of KMS

 IT security is a process which needs to be established in each company working with sensitive data.

 The core elements of security processes are keys and certificates.
-During the entire Key Management lifecycle, a Key Management System has to store and manage a large number of "secrets" (SSH keys, API keys, certificates, etc.).
+During the entire key management lifecycle, an encryption key management system has to store and manage a large number of "secrets" (SSH keys, API keys, certificates, etc.).
 It is essential that organizations have an overview at any point in time how keys and certificates are used on their network.
 Many companies use a large number of keys and certificates without central control.
 For example, it is not known who has access to which keys or there is no dedicated role and rights management.

 Keep Crypto Processing Costs low!